jan-glx/aishell/README.md

 # aishell: a shell for your AI   $~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$   ![Aishell Logo](https://aishell.gleixner.xyz/static/favicon.svg)
-Aishell does not add AI to your shell.
-Aishell provides your AI root shell access to a server you control.
+_**aishell** does not add AI to your shell. **aishell** provides your AI root shell access to a dedicated server._

-Run a persistent Linux server under AI’s control, with full root access, programmable APIs, and a transparent, inspectable environment.
-Perfect for developers, tinkerers, and AI agents that need more than a browser and a sandbox.
+**Run a persistent Linux server under AI’s control, with full root access, programmable APIs, and a transparent, inspectable environment.
+Perfect for developers, tinkerers, and AI agents that need more than a browser and a sandbox.**

+This project provides a simple FastAPI server that exposes a few endpoints to be called from OpenAI's ChatGPT, essentially turning the chatbot into a powerfull agent.
+In particular there are endpoints to execute commands within a temporary shell or arbitrary keystrokes within a persistent tmux session and to up- and download files.
+The user can follow the agent's actions by joing the tmux session over ssh or by observing a log of api calls at /static/api_log.html .
+This enables endless use cases and should be the only plugin/MPC you ever need.
-## Features
+## Examples
-- [x] **Persistent working directory and environment**
-- [x] **Fully programmable**: Root access, unrestricted Internet access, virtualenvs, systemd services, etc.
-- [x] **GPT-native API interface**: Exposes your shell as tools inside custom GPTs
-- [x] **Shell history & command logs**: Everything is logged (`/static/api_log.html`)
-- [x] **File uploads & downloads**:
-- [x] **Shared `tmux` session over SSH**: See and edit what your AI agent is doing in real time

 ## Installation